TGirls/concurrentDemo/README.md

 First, clone and fork the repo.

-[Paket](https://fsprojects.github.io/Paket/index.html) is required to manage dependecies, since we may host some of our home-made dependencies
+[Paket](https://fsprojects.github.io/Paket/index.html) is required to manage dependecies, since we may host some of our home-made dependencies on GitHub i